-A healthy diet during pregnancy increases well-being and contributes to the normal growth of the baby.
+A healthy diet during pregnancy increases well-being and contributes to the average growth of the baby.

 A good nutritional diet contributes to the future mother: